DawoodTouseef/Nursery_Mangement_Sytem/README.md

     ```bash
     python client.py
     ```
-7. Access the application in your web browser at [http://localhost:2802].
+7. Access the application in your web browser at [http://localhost:2802] or [http://your_ip_address:2003].
 ## Usage
 - **Admin Dashboard:** Access the admin dashboard to manage inventory, view sales reports, and manage customers.
 - **Employee Interface:** Employees can use the system to perform tasks assigned by the admin, such as updating inventory or assisting customers.